gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_cloud.md

 # Teleport Jira Plugin Setup

-If you're using Jira Cloud or Jira Server to manage your projects, you can also use it to monitor, approve, deny, or discuss Teleport permission requests.
-This quickstart will walk you through the setup.

-For the purpose of this quickstart, we assume you've already setup an [Enterprise Teleport Cluster](https://gravitational.com/teleport/docs/enterprise/quickstart-enterprise/).
+This guide will talk through how to setup Teleport with Jira.
+Teleport ↔ Jira integration  allows you to treat Teleport access and permission requests using Jira tickets.

+!!! warning
+    The Approval Workflow only works with Teleport Enterprise as it's requires several roles.

 ## Setup
 This guide assumes that you have:

 * Teleport Enterprise 4.2.8 or newer
 * Admin privileges with access to `tctl`
-- Jira Server or Jira Cloud installation with an owner privileges, specifically to setup webhooks, issue types, and workflows.
+* Jira Server or Jira Cloud installation with an owner privileges, specifically to setup webhooks, issue types, and workflows.

 ### Create an access-plugin role and user within Teleport
 First off, using an existing Teleport Cluster, we are going to create a new Teleport User and Role to access Teleport.